1hue/StorageBuffersCompute/README.md

 Example use of **Specialization Constants** — which are more efficient than Push Constants for input data that need not change during runtime — is included.

-UI to help understand the concepts:
+UI that demonstrates the concepts:

 ![Screenshot](/assets/screenshot.png)